cche/velo_2025/README.md

 2. Install dependencies
 3. Start with Phase 1 (`1_basic_single_sim/`)
 4. Read the docstrings carefully for implementation guidance
-5. Test each function individually before integration
+5. Test each function individually before making a Pull request
 6. Progress through phases sequentially

 Good luck with your implementation!